aryansrana/horus-ai-resume-project/docs/SETUP.md

 npm run start
 ```
 ## Step 6: Use app
 Open your browser and navigate to `http://localhost:3000` to view the application.
+When the site is running, if you have an issue with the login or register buttons please refresh the page, this is due to an issue with the nextjs router.